turutupa/blog/content/blog/having-fun-with-my-colleagues-functional-programming.md

 # Conclusion

-I just went over some of the techniques we saw during the sessions but I didn't really deep dove into some more complex scenarios.
-The intention is to not overwhelm with cumbersome examples but to be able to understand the techniques and why they can acutally make your life easier.
+These are the techniques we learned during the sessions but I didn't really deep dove into complex scenarios, as I wanted this to serve as a brief intro into the matter.
+The intention is to not overwhelm with cumbersome examples but to be able to understand the techniques and why they can substantially make your life easier.
+May it also serve you as a guideline if you want to keep exploring the subject.

-Personally it has been a lot of fun, I didn't know hosting a workshop could actually drain so much energy leaving me completely worn out after each session.
-It takes some effort to make a presentation with compelling storytelling to keep the attention of all participants, nevertheless it is even harder while coding and doing so in English (not my native language).
-I could literally feel my entire brain working at 100% capacity, in no other situation had I had so many sections of my brain at full power.
-Whereas this may seem like a complain, to me was completely reinvigorating.
+Personally it has been a lot of fun, I didn't know hosting this workshop would actually drain so much energy from me leaving me completely worn out after each session.
+It takes some effort to develop a session with compelling storytelling in English (not my native language), but furthermore it is even harder to do so while coding.
+I could literally feel my entire brain working at 100% capacity; in no other situation had I had so many sections of my brain at full power.
+Do not take this as a complain, on the contrary, to me it was completely reinvigorating.
 It pushes you to the limit and improves so many competences such as live coding, storytelling, public speaking and technical preparation.

-My experience was so substantial I am working on encouraging my colleagues present their own topics, some of which already have and have had such a great time.
+My experience was so substantial I am working on encouraging my colleagues present their own topics, some of them have already done so and have had such a great time.

 Have you gone through a similar experience?
 I'd love to hear about it.